Li Ji Slays the Giant Serpent: Synopsis

-In the Yung (Yong) mountains, in the province of Fukien (or in another translation, in Eastern Yue, in Minzhong, or in the province of Minchung, in Tungyeh), there lived a serpent that demanded the sacrifice of maidens from the village below.
-Otherwise, if denied, the serpent would curse the town with all sorts of calamities.
-The town officials, afraid of the creature, give in to its horrible requests and send a maiden to the cave's opening (in one translation, the daughters of slaves and criminals).
+The story is set in Jiangle County (Chiang-lo), Minzhong Commandery, Eastern Yue (or Dongyue) Kingdom, when southeastern China was still fragmented into small kingdoms and territories.
+In the Yong (Yung) mountains there lived a serpent that "demanded" (through people's dreams and wu shamans) the sacrifice of maidens from the village below.
+The town officials, afraid of the creature, give in to its horrible requests and send the daughters of slaves and criminals to the cave's opening.
 These sacrifices repeat eight more times, always during "the first week of the eighth lunar month".

 One day, Li Ji (or Li Chi), the youngest daughter of Li Dan (or Li Tan), offers herself to be the sacrifice, since her mother and father have five other daughters and no son.

 She goes to the mountains to face the serpent, armed with a sword and accompanied by a snake-biting dog.
 Li Ji puts a basket of sweet-smelling rice cakes to draw the serpent out of its hideout, and while it is distracted by the food, unleashes the dog on the animal.
 The serpent retreats to the cave, but the girl follows after it, always hitting and striking its body with the sword, until it dies.
-Li Ji sees the skeletons of the nine sacrificed maidens and either laments they were devoured or that they let themselves be devoured by the beast.
+Li Ji sees the skeletons of the nine sacrificed maidens and laments they were devoured by the beast because of fear.

-In some variations of the legend, the king learns of Li Ji's bravery and marries her.
-In another, the King of Dongyue marries her and rewards her father with a position of Magistrate of the Jiangle district.
-In a third translation, the King of Yüeh offers her father the position of governor of Chiang-lo.
+The King of Dongyue learns of Li Ji's bravery and marries her.
+Her father also becomes the Magistrate of Jiangle.

 Analysis

+Tale type

+Chinese folklorist and scholar Ting Nai-tung established a second typological classification of Chinese folktales (the first was by Wolfram Eberhard in the 1930s).
+In his new system, he indexed the story of Li Ji as the Chinese type 300, "The Dragon-Slayer".
+Ting's type corresponds, in the international Aarne-Thompson-Uther Index, to tale type ATU 300, "The Dragon-Slayer": the hero fights against a dragon with the help of his dogs in order to rescue a maiden offered as a sacrifice.